somiibo/soundcloud-booster-website/_layouts/master/placeholder/legal/terms.md

 This agreement is in effect as of October 25, 2017.

 We reserve the right to change the {{ breadcrumb }} from time to time without notice.
 You acknowledge and agree that it is your responsibility to review the {{ breadcrumb }} periodically to familiarize yourself with any modifications.
-Your continued use of this site after such modifications will constitute acknowledgement and agreement of the modified {{ breadcrumb }}.
+Your continued use of this site after such modifications will constitute acknowledgment and agreement of the modified {{ breadcrumb }}.

 We reserve the right to collect overdue payments from you.
 You agree to pay all reasonable costs and expenses (including legal fees) incurred by us in collecting any such overdue amounts.

 Please check the {{ breadcrumb }} whenever you use a {{ brand }} Product.
 If you are not a Subscriber, we will treat your continued use of a {{ brand }} Product as acceptance of these changes from their effective date (as shown above).
 If you are a Subscriber, we will treat the first renewal date of your subscription after the changes as your acceptance of the changes.
-If you do not agree with the changes you should cancel your subscription before the renewal date.
+If you do not agree with the changes, you should cancel your subscription before the renewal date.

 ## Registration and Access
 You must be at least 13 years old or the minimum age required in your country to consent to use our services.
 If you are under 18 you must have your parent or legal guardian’s permission to use our services.